Person-centred Records

 NHS Grampian is committed to the implementation of a single, multi-disciplinary, electronic record in order to provide a more effective and efficient service for patients admitted to their hospitals.

-We worked with hospital staff across multiple disciplines to prototype a new collaborative vision for electronic record-keeping that will follow the patient on their journey from admission to discharge.
+We worked with hospital staff across multiple disciplines to prototype new collaborative vision for electronic record-keeping that will follow the patient on their journey from admission to discharge.

 Image credit: Louise Mather